nolanlawson/dotjs-2016/readme.md

 ???

-So what were these threats to the open web?
+So what were these rising threats?

 --